securifera/reverge_wiki/docs/collectors/collectors.md

 - `Scanner` Installs the reverge [collector](https://github.com/securifera/reverge_collector) tools required for scanning targets.
 - `Extender` No additional tools are installed.
 This template is typically used to setup a SSH tunnel to an unreachable Collector.
-- `DNS` Registers DNS records for the given domain. *Currently only supports Njalla.*
+- `Responder` Installs Interactsh server and various tools for catching exploitation interactions.
+Also registers DNS records for the given domain. *Currently only supports AWS Route 53 and Njalla for DNS registration.*
 <br>
 <br>
 <center>